razgino11/MultithreadingLecture/README.md

 # Chapter 3: Poll and select
 In this chapter, we will learn about the concept of poll and select.
 Poll is a way to check if a socket is ready to read or write.
 Select is also a way to check if a socket is ready to read or write.

+# Chapter 4: Broadcasting
+In this chapter, we will learn about the concept of broadcasting.
+Broadcasting is a way to send a message to all the clients.

+Enjoy the lecture and feel free to contact us if you have any questions!
+Raz Gino and Yair Fihman